 New credit: Any new credit that you obtain can either hurt or help your score.
 If you sign up for one new credit card, the added credit limit to your overall credit limit helps your CUR and raises your score.
 If you apply for five new credit cards, even if you are rejected by four of those, it shows the lenders that you are not being careful with your credit, which can drag down your score.
 Try not to open too many lines of credit at one time.
 This factor also accounts for 10% of your score.

 Credit mix: Diversify.
 If you only have credit cards in your credit profile, that can weigh down your score.
 Same if you only have loans.
-A good mix of credit cards, mortgages and loans show that you know how to use multiple forms of credit, which can raise your score.
+A good mix of credit cards, mortgages, and loans shows that you know how to use multiple forms of credit, which can raise your score.
 This factor also accounts for 10% of your credit score.

 Having a high credit score can open many doors for you.
 Most people just think it makes it easier to get approved for credit cards — which it does — but there are many other perks to being in the excellent score club.